aichemy-hub/docs/blog/nmr-facility.rst

 AIchemy.
 Going forward we hope to work with more facilities to on-board them onto good data management practices and provide toolkits to help them easily maange their data and use it for their research.
-We will continue to make updates to AItomic as we work with more facilities and data providers.
+We will continue to make updates to ``aitomic`` as we work with more facilities and data providers.